Djamil17/openhpc-test-cluster/README.md

 A directory named `cluster` will be built.
 Change into the `cluster` directory before running subsequent commands.

+Look within cluster at `input.local` and change configurations to your liking.

 To start the SMS, run:

     vagrant up